How to Call an Ambulance

-Calling an ambulance is something most of us will have to do during our lifetime, whether it be for a friend, relative or stranger on the street.
-Often, the situation can be very stressful which makes even a simple phone call challenging.
-However, you can follow some of the tips below.
+Calling an ambulance is something nearly of us will have to do during our lifetime, whether it be for a friend, relative or stranger on the street.
+Often, the emergency situation is very stressful which makes even a simple phone call challenging.
+However stressful the situation, the key is to try and remain calm.
+This will enable you to give accurate clear information to the operator to ensure you receive the required help as soon as possible.
+Below are some additional tips worth knowing in the event you need to make that call.

 1) Know the correct number!
-Whilst you may know the number for your country, if you go abroad make sure you find out the correct number to contact the emergency services.
-In Europe, you can use 112 (the European Emergency Number) to contact the emergency services.
-SOS1 has a list of worldwide emergency numbers.
+It may sound silly but whilst you may know the number for your country, if you go abroad make sure you find out the correct number to contact the emergency services.
+In Europe, you can use 112 to contact the emergency services, even in the UK (999 and 112 can be used interchangeably here but 999 is most commonly used).
+In the United States and Canada the number is 911.
+For a list of countries and numbers check out this wikipedia page.

 2) Know where you are.
-The ambulance service will need quite detailed information (ie, roadname and town) in order to pinpoint your exact location.
+The ambulance service will need quite detailed information (ie, road name and town) in order to pinpoint your exact location.
 This isn’t always easy, especially if you are in a remote or unfamiliar area.
 If you don’t know where you are, then try to describe your location (using landmarks, last junction etc.).
-Some motorways in the UK have driver location signs.
+Some motorways have driver location signs.
 If you are in a remote area then a grid reference may also be useful.
+They will also ask for your contact number should the call be cut off due to poor signal or incase they need to ring back.

-3) Give a concise description of what has happened (high speed road accident, car has hit a lamppost) including details of casualties (one casualty, unconscious but breathing) and any other relevant information such as dangers & hazards as these may require other emergency services to attend.
+3) Give a concise description of what has happened (high speed road accident, car has hit a lamppost) including details of casualties (one casualty, unconscious but breathing) and any other relevant information such as dangers & hazards as these may require other emergency services.

 5) Don’t hang up until asked to.
 In some cases the operator will stay on the line until the ambulance arrives.